 Photo by Denisse Leon on Unsplash

 Rocky mulches such as gravel, pea stone, and cobbles are good when you want a permanent, nice-looking mulch.
 But a couple warnings.
 First, you won't be able to easily enrich the soil underneath stones.
-Second, pros from the Chicago Botanic Garden points out that stones can harm tender plants in hot dry weather, because "rocks absorb and reflect heat" and don't hold moisture.
+Second, pros from the Chicago Botanic Garden point out that stones can harm tender plants in hot dry weather, because "rocks absorb and reflect heat" and don't hold moisture.

-For these reasons, stone mulches are better suited for drought-tolerant, hardy trees, shrubs, and plants and for areas that receive some shade.
+For these reasons, stone mulches are better suited for drought-tolerant, hardy trees, shrubs, and plants, and for areas that receive some shade.
 Plants that love a Mediterranean climate (hot and dry), such as lavender, grow well with a gravel mulch.